mahmoud-koriem/UART_verilog_project/README.md

-# UART_verilog_project
-A simple UART transmitter and receiver implemented in Verilog
-Author:
+Verilog UART Implementation
+A robust and parameterizable UART (Universal Asynchronous Receiver-Transmitter) module implemented in Verilog, designed for easy integration into any FPGA project.

-MAHMOUD AHMED KORIEM
+Author: MAHMOUD AHMED KORIEM
 Date: September 13, 2025
 1. About The Project
-This project is a complete implementation of a Universal Asynchronous Receiver-Transmitter (UART) module in the Verilog HDL.
-The design is intended to be simple, parameterizable, and easily portable to any FPGA platform.
+This project provides a complete Verilog implementation of a UART, a fundamental component for serial communication.
+The design is lightweight, fully synthesizable, and intended for easy portability across different FPGA platforms.

-The UART protocol is a standard for serial communication, allowing for the transmission of data between two devices one bit at a time.
-This implementation includes:

-A Transmitter (TX) to serialize parallel data.

-A Receiver (RX) to de-serialize incoming serial data.

-A top-level wrapper for easy integration.
+The implementation handles the serialization of parallel data for transmission and the de-serialization of incoming serial data for reception, complete with start, stop, and data bits.

+Key Features
+Parameterizable: Easily configure the system clock frequency and baud rate.

+Standard Compliant: Follows the standard UART protocol (8-N-1 format: 8 data bits, no parity, 1 stop bit).

+Modular Design: Separate, clean modules for the transmitter (uart_tx) and receiver (uart_rx).

-A self-checking testbench to verify functionality.
+Self-Checking Testbench: Includes a comprehensive testbench to verify correct functionality in a loopback configuration.

+2. Repository Contents
-2. File Structure
+File

-The repository contains the following Verilog source files:
+Description

+uart_tx.v

-uart_tx.v: The UART transmitter module.
-It takes an 8-bit parallel byte and transmits it serially, adding the necessary start and stop bits.
+The transmitter module.
+Serializes and transmits an 8-bit data byte.

+uart_rx.v

-uart_rx.v: The UART receiver module.
-It samples the incoming serial line, detects the start bit, reads the data bits, and outputs the 8-bit parallel byte.
+The receiver module.
+Receives and de-serializes an incoming data stream into an 8-bit byte.

+uart.v

-uart.v: The top-level UART module that instantiates and connects the transmitter and receiver.
-This file provides a clean interface for the user's design.
+The top-level wrapper that integrates the TX and RX modules into a single, user-friendly interface.

-uart_tb.v: A testbench designed to simulate and verify the functionality of the top-level uart module in a loopback configuration.

-3. How to Use
+uart_tb.v

+A simulation testbench to validate the entire UART module.

+3. Getting Started
 Simulation
-To verify the design, you can run a simulation using any standard Verilog simulator (like ModelSim, Vivado Simulator, Icarus Verilog, etc.).
+You can verify the design's functionality using any standard Verilog simulator (e.g., ModelSim, Vivado Simulator, Icarus Verilog).

-Compile all the Verilog files (uart.v, uart_tx.v, uart_rx.v, uart_tb.v).
+Add all Verilog source files (.v) to your simulation project.

-Set uart_tb as the top-level simulation module.
+Set uart_tb as the top-level module for the simulation.

 Run the simulation.
-The testbench will automatically send a byte of data ('A') and then a second byte ('Z'), and it will report in the console whether the received byte matches the transmitted one.
+The testbench will output success or failure messages to the console.

 Integration
-To integrate the UART into your own project:
+To use the UART in your own hardware design:

-Instantiate the uart module from uart.v.
+Instantiate the top-level uart module in your project.

-Configure the CLK_FREQ and BAUD_RATE parameters to match your system's clock frequency and desired communication speed.
+Set the CLK_FREQ and BAUD_RATE parameters to match your system's requirements.

 Example Instantiation: